Credit Card Icon

 Identify Symptoms and Diagnosis

-• Visual Disturbances: Many patients report , which may include multiple or shadow images, especially if nodules are centrally located.
+• [Visual Disturbances](https://moyeseye.com/learn/salzmanns-nodular-degeneration): Many patients report blurred or distorted vision, which may include multiple or shadow images, especially if nodules are centrally located.

-• Discomfort: It’s common to feel a sensation of a , leading to irritation or dryness.
+• Discomfort: It’s common to feel a sensation of a foreign body in the eye, leading to irritation or dryness.

-• Photophobia: can complicate daily activities, making it challenging to enjoy your routine.
+• Photophobia: Increased sensitivity to light can complicate daily activities, making it challenging to enjoy your routine.

-• Lesions: During an eye examination, are typically visible, often measuring between 1-3mm in diameter and located near the corneal edge or midperiphery.
+• Nodules: During an eye examination, grayish-white lesions on the cornea are typically visible, often measuring between 1-3mm in diameter and located near the corneal edge or midperiphery.

-The diagnosis of salzmann’s nodular degeneration primarily involves a , with a slit-lamp examination being crucial for identifying the characteristic nodules.
-Ancillary tests, such as , may also be employed to evaluate the cornea’s state more thoroughly.
-In some cases, advanced imaging techniques like (AS-OCT), ultrasound biomicroscopy, and confocal microscopy can assist in confirming the diagnosis.
+The diagnosis of Salzmann’s Nodular Degeneration primarily involves a comprehensive eye exam, with a slit-lamp examination being crucial for identifying the characteristic nodules.
+Ancillary tests, such as corneal curvature and thickness mapping, may also be employed to evaluate the cornea’s state more thoroughly.
+In some cases, advanced imaging techniques like anterior segment optical coherence tomography (AS-OCT), ultrasound biomicroscopy, and confocal microscopy can assist in confirming the diagnosis.

 Research shows that over 60% of SND cases are bilateral, affecting both eyes, and the condition is most prevalent among Caucasian females aged 50 to 90.
-While approximately 15% of cases may present without noticeable symptoms, those with a or trauma are at a heightened risk of developing SND.
+While approximately 15% of cases may present without noticeable symptoms, those with a history of ocular surface irritation or trauma are at a heightened risk of developing SND.

-If you find that lumps impair your vision or conservative management isn’t enough, may be necessary. is one option that can enhance vision in up to 90% of cases.
-However, it’s important to remember that the reappearance of lumps is a possibility, so ongoing monitoring and management are essential.
+If you find that nodules impair your vision or conservative management isn’t enough, surgical intervention may be necessary.
+Superficial keratectomy is one option that can enhance vision in up to 90% of cases.
+However, it’s important to remember that the reappearance of nodules is a possibility, so ongoing monitoring and management are essential.

 We are here to help you through this process, providing support and guidance every step of the way.